openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 ### Velbus modules

-Adding Velbus modules to your OpenHAB configuration follows the conventions of your preferred configuration method.
+Adding Velbus modules to your openHAB configuration follows the conventions of your preferred configuration method.

 * **UI-based configuration:** Invoke a manual scan from the Things menu in order to start the [discovery process](#discovery).
 Discovered modules can be found in the inbox.
 * **Textual `.thing` configuration** can declare Velbus modules either in a standalone fashion (a bridge is still required):

   ```java
   Thing velbus:<thingType>:<bridgeId>:<thingId> "Label" @ "Location" [ CH1="Kitchen Light", CH2="Living Light" ]